gzunino/tishadow-eclipse-plugin/README.md

 2014-07-29: Launch app option added to the 'no apps connected to the server' error message.
 A bug in which
 	    the parameters field on run configurations wasn't being formed correctly was fixed.
 A bug about the server button on the toolbar not being updated correctly was fixed.

+2014-07-31: A few bugs were fixed, that were related to problems when running tests on ti modules.